bobaekang/icjia-research-hub/docs/guide/README.md

 #### Searching Apps

-You can use any of the following information on App, and any combination thereof, for a search term:
+You can use any of the following information on App for a search term:

 - Title
 - Contributors